yayayara/yayayara.github.io/_posts/2024-06-06-Introduction-and-elaw-overview.md

 ### Main objectives of intellectial property right

 Intellectual property rights aim to preserve **identity**, inspire innovation for **encourage people** and confer **pride** or **status** to creators or places.
 They grand creators  **exclusive exploitation rights** effectibly providing a temporary *monopoly*.
 By controlling the use and distribution right holders secure their *market position* and prevent unauthorized benefits to competitors.
 Before market entry, ensuring **freedom-to-operate** is crucial to avoid infringing existing intellectual property rights.

+## Directive 2001 29 EC on the harmonisation of certain aspects of copyright